Subscribe to updates

 Work Programme

-The committee was presented with the proposed work programme for 2026.
-This programme was compiled from actions arising from previous meetings and topics identified by committee members and the NHS.
-The committee was asked to note the proposed items and suggest any additional topics for future inclusion.
-Items proposed for upcoming meetings included a review of the proposed reconfiguration of stroke services in East Kent, an update on the proposed establishment of a Group between Medway NHS Foundation Trust and Dartford and Gravesham NHS Trust, and a discussion on Neighbourhood Health with a focus on provision and access.
-Items yet to be scheduled included further updates on the SECAmb and SCAS collaboration, the KCHFT and MCH integration, and the Kent and Medway Mental Health NHS Trust CQC response.
+The committee reviewed its proposed work programme for 2026.
+Key items for upcoming meetings include a proposed reconfiguration of stroke services in East Kent, the proposed establishment of a group between Medway NHS Foundation Trust and Dartford and Gravesham NHS Trust, and an update on Neighbourhood Health with a focus on provision and access.
+Items yet to be scheduled include further updates on the SECAmb/SCAS collaboration, the KCHFT/MCH integration, and the Kent and Medway Mental Health NHS Trust CQC response.
+The committee noted that no proposals are currently under scrutiny by the Kent and Medway Joint Health Overview and Scrutiny Committee (JHOSC).
+A member suggested further engagement with Healthwatch Kent to scrutinise local health and care services that require particular attention based on public feedback.

 Attendees